-Portland — like many cities — is currently confronting issues related to social justice, livability and the COVID-19 pandemic.
+Portland — like many cities — is navigating a host of complex issues, from the COVID-19 pandemic to police reform to social justice.
 Amid it all, Portland is a safe place to visit.
-Read on for detailed answers surrounding safety, protests and visitor experience.
+Read on for detailed answers surrounding safety and the visitor experience.

 What’s it like in downtown Portland right now?
 Is downtown Portland safe?